|Civil Rights Act of 1964 Signed into Law (July)|

 See Confronting the Klan in Bogalusa With Nonviolence & Self-Defense for continuation.

 For more information on the Deacons for Defense and Louisiana Civil Rights

 Books: Deacons of Defense

 Web: Bogalusa LA Movement & Deacons for Defense

 [This article briefly outlines some of the ways that the northern urban uprisings of 1964-1968 affected the Southern Freedom Movement.
 This article does not attempt to provide an analysis or history of the uprisings in general, or assess their overall impact on Black history or American society.]

 [Words matter, language can be as powerful as force.
-In the American Revolution, for example, the colonial rebels were "traitors" to the British, but to the rebels themselves they were "patriots."
+In the American Revolution, for example, the colonial rebels were "traitors" to the British, but they referred to themselves as "patriots."
 The terms used to describe the outbreaks of urban violence that occurred between 1964-68 can still stir passionate debate and disagreement to this day.
 To the media, political leaders, and some Freedom Movement activists they were "riots," a word that to many people carries negative and disparaging connotations.
 To most Movement activists, however, they were "uprisings," "rebellions," or "revolts," terms that are meant to convey some sympathy and solidarity with the underlying rage that motivated the outbreaks (though not necessarily agreement with the actions themselves).
 This article uses those three terms in that sense.
 (See The Urban Uprisings and the Southern Freedom Movement — a Discussion for some of our debates and conversations regarding this article.)]